 - General education requirements

 While some programs will require that you have completed some general education requirements, others will not.
-For example, when you enroll at West Coast University’s BSN program, all classes are included in the program.
+For example, when you enroll in West Coast University’s BSN program, all classes are included in the program.
 This means you could enroll at WCU straight out of high school, without completing any other prerequisite courses.

-STEP 3: Fill out an application.
+STEP 3: Fill Out an Application

 - Application fee